What is Occupational Therapy?

 - Therapeutic Exercise programs including use of therapeutic activities to improve strength, range of motion, endurance and coordination for use with improving activities of daily living in all areas.

-- Driver Skill Retraining through the use of state-of-the-art NADS simulator, cognitive retraining software, therapeutic exercises and therapeutic activities.
+- Driver Skill Retraining through the use of state-of-the-art NADS simulator, cognitive retraining software, therapeutic exercises and activities.